openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 Both Wallet initiated and Issuer initiated issuance is supported.

+## Issuer Metadata

+Support for signed Issuer Metadata to allow for Issuer authentication via the `signed_metadata` parameter in the Issuer Metadata is RECOMMENDED.
+When required by ecosystem policy, signed Issuer Metadata MUST be supported by both the Wallet and the Issuer.
+Key resolution to validate the signed Issuer Metadata via the `x5c` header parameter in the JWT MUST be supported for signed Issuer Metadata.

 ## Credential Offer

 * The Grant Type `authorization_code` MUST be supported as defined in Section 4.1.1 in [@!OIDF.OID4VCI]